cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 immutability for both the operator and the operand pods.
 It also explicitly sets the required security contexts.

-On RedHat OpenShift, Cloud Native PostgreSQL runs in [`restricted` security context constraint (SCC)](https://www.openshift.com/blog/managing-sccs-in-openshift), the most restrictive one - with the goal to limit the execution of a pod to a namespace
+On Red Hat OpenShift, Cloud Native PostgreSQL runs in [`restricted` security context constraint (SCC)](https://www.openshift.com/blog/managing-sccs-in-openshift), the most restrictive one - with the goal to limit the execution of a pod to a namespace